 5. The Pour Over

 Once the bloom is complete, slowly pour the water over the coffee in either a side-by-side or circular motion.
-Be sure to saturate the grounds evenly and completely.
+It’s best to do this in intervals so the water is able to better saturate the grounds evenly and the flavor is extracted as much as possible.
+Lightly stirring the grounds when mixed with water is optional to better saturate the grounds.